sameerabachoti/blog/_posts/2016-02-21-ruby-cli-gem.md

 **Overview:**

 As a part of Flatiron School's [Learn](https://learn.co/){:target="_blank"}, I have just completed my first command line interface Ruby gem!
 This project involved gathering data from a website and then displaying the information back to the user.
 I thought about a number of different websites I could scrape for this project, but I picked the one that immediately stood out.
 I’m a huge fan of TED talks and wanted a quick way to see some of the most popular talks today.
-I even wanted a way to drill into a specific TED talk and learn more about it, so I’ve decided to scrape the [Ted Talks](https://www.ted.com/talks){:target="_blank"} website!
+I even wanted a way to drill into a specific TED talk and learn more about it, so I’ve decided to scrape the [TED Talks](https://www.ted.com/talks){:target="_blank"} website!

 The basic requirements for the project were as follows: